-Vascular disease commonly occurs at sites of turbulent blood flow, such as when the blood flow in the arteries changes direction abruptly.
-The arteries below are the most common areas of turbulence:
+Capillaries connect the arteries to the veins.
+Vascular disease commonly occurs at sites of unstable blood flow.
+For example, when the blood flow in the arteries changes direction suddenly.

 Arch Branches supply blood to the brain through the carotid arteries, and when diseased, frequently cause life threatening strokes.